PTsolvers/GPU4GEO/posts/julia-hackathon-v6-2024-news_1.md

 > 🚧 more news to come!

-## Chmy.jl - Finite differences and staggered grids on CPUs and GPUs
+## Chmy.jl - Finite differences and staggered grids
 *You Wu, Ivan Utkin, Ludovic Räss*

 It has been a fruitful week, where we restructured the package structure and we also further furnished the documentation of [Chmy.jl](https://github.com/PTsolvers/Chmy.jl), targeting on the distributed usage of it.